Home

 If you are a participant, let your coordinator know when you are sending your completed cards, or if you need more time to complete them.

-Once you have finished your cards, carefully wrap them if you are mailing them (I always put mine in a plastic zip lock bag in case the mail gets wet - what a shame if your hard work gets warped in a mailbox that gets drenched!) and post them off to your coordinator.
-If you are taking part in a 'real life' swap, take them along to your next crop and give them to your coordinator, or collect them from everyone.
+Once you have finished your cards, carefully wrap them if you are mailing them (I always put mine in a plastic zip lock bag in case the mail gets wet.
+What a shame if your hard work gets warped in a mailbox that gets drenched!) and post them off to your coordinator.

 If you are mailing your cards, include a stamped, self-addressed envelope in your mailing envelope to help the coordinator out with postage and handling.

-Now just wait for your lovely, free Christmas Recipe Cards to arrive!
-You are bound to receive some lovely scrapbooking ideas as well.
+Now just wait for your lovely, new, free Christmas Recipe Cards to arrive!

 Enjoy!